harsh-patowary/webapp-flaskblog/README.md

-# webapp-flaskblog
+# webapp-flaskblog-new
-A basic blog website using flask
+A blog website where you can create edit and delete post made using Flask, python